Writing test examples

 Compute Phase | exit code = 3

-, we indicate that there should be no values in the stack at the beginning of execution.
-Then, using the opcode 1 -1 SETCONTARGS
+, we indicate that no values should be on the stack at the start of execution.
+Then, we call the continuation using the opcode 1 -1 SETCONTARGS

 Compute Phase | exit code = 4